Hornbill-Docs/esp-user-guide/esp-user-guide/navigation.md

 * Mentions
 * Profile menu

-### Keyboard shortcuts
+#### Keyboard shortcuts
-To assist with quick navigation around Hornbill, there are several keyboard shortcuts that you can use.
+To assist with quick navigation around Hornbill, there are several keyboard shortcuts you can use.

 **To access the list of keyboard shortcuts:**
 - (On Windows) Use the keyboard shortcut `ALT+0`.
 - (On Mac) Use the keyboard shortcut `CTRL+0`.

-## App toolbar
+### App toolbar
 ![App Toolbar](/_books/esp-user-guide/images/app-toolbar.png)

 The app toolbar displays a list of icons for the different applications that you have access to.